David Adams (Labour politician): Career

 He was educated at the School of Art and Science at Newcastle's Armstrong College.
 He took up a career as an engineer with the local shipping company of D. Adams and Company and the Anglo-Scottish Trading Company.
 He was elected to Newcastle City Council in 1902, and held the office of Sheriff from 1922 to 1923 and Lord Mayor from 1930 to 1931.

 At the 1918 general election, he was an unsuccessful candidate in the new Newcastle upon Tyne West constituency, losing to the Liberal Party cabinet minister Edward Shortt.
 Shortt stood down at the 1922 general election, and Adams won the seat with a majority of only 156 over the National Liberal candidate Cecil Ramage.
 At the 1923 general election, Ramage took the seat from Adams with a majority of over 3,500.

 Adams unsuccessfully contested City of York at the 1924 general election and Barrow-in-Furness at the 1931 contest.
 He returned to the House of Commons following the 1935 general election as the MP for Consett, County Durham, gaining a majority of 7,522 over the National Liberals.
 Following his death, Adams was succeeded by James Glanville in the 1943 Consett by-election.

 Personal life

 Adams married Elizabeth Havelock Patterson in 1897; the couple had two sons and a daughter.
+During Adams's term as Lord Mayor, she "ably assisted" him as lady mayoress.

+Elizabeth was originally from Blyth and was the only child of Captain John Patterson.
+Elizabeth's father started his seafaring career on the old Blyth windjammers before commanding steamships.
+He died suddenly on shipboard in the Black Sea and was buried in Odessa.
+The Patterson family were close associates of shipping magnate and Liberal politician Lord Runciman, with John Patterson serving as his first ever captain and his brother "Harry" Henry Patterson as Runciman's closest friend.
+Her uncle George Dobson Patterson was a government architect who designed some of the largest post offices in the United Kingdom.
+Henry Patterson of Gosforth was a "well-known" temperance reformer described as a "wonder-man in vigour" after living past the age of 80.